eilvelia/tdl/README.md

 ##### `client.execute(query: Object) => (Object | null)`

-Send a synchronous message to Telegram and receive response.
+Synchronously send a message to Telegram and receive a response.
+Only a few methods can be called using this function.

 ```js
 const res = client.execute({